sealedhermit/test.github.io/_posts/2020-05-21-placesingreece.md

 Greece is a land of ancient history, culture, and places to see.
 When we were thinking of going to Greece, it did not make sense to visit a place for a day.
 We wanted to spend a considerable amount of time exploring and learning about each place.
 Hence, instead of hopping in and out of many places, we picked a few and tried to get the most out of each location.

 ## Athens
 We picked Athens as our first destination because of the convenience it offered travel wise.
 We stayed at a hotel in the city centre and after resting for a day, we decided to walk around to explore the place.
-The tiny cobbled streets in Plaka are lined with restaurants and shops on either side.
+We walked along the tiny cobbled streets in Plaka which were lined with restaurants and shops on either side.

 ![_config.yml]({{ site.baseurl }}/images/places2.jpg)